ceciliacloud/Project2-web-stack-implementation-lemp/README.md

 Now it's time to configure Nginx to use the components we have just installed.

-We cn use server blocks to yield multiple domains on a single server.
-On Ubuntu, Nginx already has a default server block at `/var/www/html`.Instead of modifying this block, we will create a new directory structure using `projectLEMP` as the domain name.
+We can use server blocks to yield multiple domains on a single server.
+On Ubuntu, Nginx already has a default server block at `/var/www/html`.
+Instead of modifying this block, we will create a new directory structure using `projectLEMP` as the domain name.

 Begin by creating the directory for `projectLEMP` using the following command: